 One of his earliest and most-performed works, Tiger Dance for marimba soloist and percussion ensemble, was presented at the 2011 Percussive Arts Society International Convention and was released on albums by marimba soloists Scott Herring and Julia Gaines.
 Jeffrey’s marimba duet All Systems Go was commissioned and recorded by The Iowa/Hungary Percussion Project.
 He also contributed music for BOWES ACADEMY, a short film by director Greg Emetaz and MinorApocalypse Films.

 Jeffrey was a Resident Artist with American Lyric Theater and a Resident Composer with Exploring the Metropolis Con Edison Composer’s Residency.
 He also participated in the New Dramatists Composer-Librettist Studio and studied at the European American Musical Alliance in Paris.

-Jeffrey was a Visiting Guest Artist in percussion at the University of Northern Iowa in the fall of 2001.
-He holds degrees from Tisch School of the Arts, Northwestern University and the University of Northern Iowa.
+He was a Visiting Guest Artist in percussion at the University of Northern Iowa in the fall of 2001, and he holds degrees from NYU/Tisch School of the Arts, Northwestern University and the University of Northern Iowa.